 These days there are so many compact toys and games that you can add to your kits and of course, you can use anything to hold it in.
 Toiletry bag, storage case, pencil case, folder… whatever you have on hand!
 Keep it cheap and easy!

 DIY Travel activity kits are perfect for inexpensive travel fun for your kids during those long travel times or for having quiet time during your holiday.
-Plus they are super fun to make too!
+Plus DIY travel activity kits for toddlers and kids are super fun to make too!

 What activities do you use to keep your kids entertained when out and about?
 Leave a comment below.
 We would love to hear it!
 And share this post to Pinterest via the image below!
 Be sure to follow us on Facebook or YouTube for more travel tips like these!